aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/suppressendnotes/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 70
+weight: 380
 url: /net/aspose.words/pagesetup/suppressendnotes/
 ---
 ## PageSetup.SuppressEndnotes property

-True if endnotes are printed at the end of the next section that doesn't suppress endnotes.
+**True** if endnotes are printed at the end of the next section that doesn't suppress endnotes.
 Suppressed endnotes are printed before the endnotes in that section.

 ```csharp
 public bool SuppressEndnotes { get; set; }